Pillar of the Boatmen: Description

 The pillar is made of a type of limestone called "pierre de Saint-Leu-d'Esserent", from Saint-Leu, Oise, France.
-The original pillar would have been 5.24m high, 91 cm wide at the base and 74 cm wide at the top (Saragoza 2003).
+The original pillar would have been 5.24m high, 91 cm wide at the base and 74 cm wide at the top.
 It is likely to have been formed in four tiers and although the order from top to bottom is reasonably certain from the relative sizes of the blocks, we do not know the rotational order in which the blocks were arranged; there are 64 possibilities.
 However, there is no proof that they were stacked and could also have been two pairs of altars.

 The guild was for relatively wealthy shipowners or traders.
 An indication of the power of the guild is shown by one of the sculptures of the pillar where they parade in arms with shields and spears, a privilege granted by the Romans, which is exceptional in less than half a century after the conquest of Gaul.
 The guild was also the first known society of Paris.

 Inscription

-Written in Latin with some Gaulish language features, the inscription mingles Roman deities with gods that are distinctly Gallic.
+Written in Latin with Gaulish language features, the inscription mingles Roman deities with gods that are distinctly Celtic.
 The pillar is dated by a dedication to Tiberius Caesar Augustus, that is Tiberius who became emperor in 14 AD.
 It was set up publicly (publice posierunt) by the guild of sailors of Lutetia, from the civitas of the Parisii (nautae Parisiaci).
 These sailors would have been merchants who travelled along the Seine.

 The main dedication is to Jupiter in the form of Iovis Optimus Maximus ("Jove Best and Greatest").
 The names of the emperor and the supreme deity appear in the dative case as the recipients of the dedication.
 The remaining theonyms are nominative legends that accompany individual depictions of the gods.
 These are (in the order they appear below) Jove, Tarvos Trigaranos (the Bull with three Cranes), Volcanus (Vulcan), Esus, Cernunnos, Castor, Smertrios, and Fortuna.